chipster/chipster-openshift/k3s/tls.md

   email: EMAL_ADDRESSS
 ```

-Again, deploy the new settings:
+Again, deploy the new settings.
+Restart also all deployments to make sure that they can still connect to each other.

 ```bash
 bash deploy.bash -f ~/values.yaml